Étienne Dupuch: Legacy and retirement

-The editor-publisher was listed among the three greatest Bahamians of the 20th century in a millennium poll in the year 2000.
+Dupuch was listed among the three greatest Bahamians of the 20th century in a millennium poll in the year 2000.

+Honour and awards

+Dupuch was appointed a Member of the Order of the British Empire (OBE) in 1949 and was knighted by Queen Elizabeth II in 1965.

+He also received a papal knighthood from Pope Pius XII (Order of St Gregory the Great).

+In 1988, he was recognised by St John's University with the Alumni Achievement Award.

 Death

-Dupuch died on 23 August 1991, aged 92, after catching fire in his garden at his home in Camperdown, Nassau, Bahamas while trying to destroy an ants' nest.
+Dupuch died on 23 August 1991, aged 92, after catching on fire in the garden of his home in Camperdown, Nassau, Bahamas while trying to destroy an ants' nest.